azureappserviceoss/wordpress-appservice-documentation/create-wordpress-on-web-apppp-for-containers.md

-# Hands on Lab 100 - Using Docker Hub + WordPress Application   [ Using Windows Environment ]
+# Create a WordPress app Using Docker Hub + WordPress Application   [ Local development on Windows Environment ]

 The purpose of this Hands on Lab (HOL) is to have an understanding of how to:
 1. Install Docker Host and Docker CLI tools